OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_between_pages.md

 Programatically determining if you can navigate
 -----------------------------------------------

-When calling the **NavigateTo(...)** method it is anticipated that the specified page is defined with the appropriate attributes applied.
-If the page does not exist an exception is throw.
+When calling the **NavigateTo(...)** method it is expected that the specified page exists.
+If the page has not been defined then an exception is throw.
 Alternatively you can call the **CanNavigateTo(...)** method to return a boolean value representing whether the specified page exists.

 Similarly there is a **CanGoBack** property and associated **CanGoBackChanged** event for determining whether the navigation manager will allow back navigation.